yohanchatelain/fmriprep/docs/outputs.rst

 Rather, different strategies have been proposed, which achieve different levels of trade-off between how much of the non-neuronal fluctuations are effectively removed, and how much of neuronal fluctuations are damaged in the process.
-The fMRIprep pipeline generates a large array of possible confounds.
+The *fMRIPrep* pipeline generates a large array of possible confounds.

 The best known confounding variables in neuroimaging are the six head motion parameters (three rotations and three translations) - the common output of the head motion correction